 -Make a double batch and freeze the extras.
 Go ahead and cook the extra patties then layer them between sheets of wax paper and stick them in the freezer.
 When you’re ready, take them out, let them thaw in the fridge, and just pop them on the grill for a few minutes to warm up.

 -I know it’s a pain to open a whole can of chipotles in adobo just for a teeny bit of sauce.
 But you don’t have to waste the rest of that jar!
 Simply spoon the mixture into an ice cube tray, cover, and freeze.
-Once they’re frozen, pop them out of the tray and store in a plastic bag until you need them.
-I try to put two chipotles in each cube–this seems to be a good amount for most recipes.
+Once they’re frozen, pop them out of the tray and store in a plastic bag, then thaw them and use in one of these awesome canned chipotle peppers in adobo sauce recipes!

 - 1 cup brown rice